pjeby/to-use/README.md

 Then, any application using this library would need to `.def(schedulerScope, () => use(App))` so the scheduler library knows what context the scheduler lives in.

-Of course, not every application *needs* all this sophistication or will ever grow to need it, which is why `use-this` doesn't build all of this scoping policy in, and instead leaves you room to add it in when and if you ever need it.
+Of course, not every application *needs* all this sophistication or will ever grow to need it, which is why `to-use` doesn't build all of this scoping policy in, and instead leaves you room to add it in when and if you ever need it.

-That is, `use-this` follows the STASCTAP principle: Simple Things Are Simple, Complex Things Are Possible.
+That is, `to-use` follows the STASCTAP principle: Simple Things Are Simple, Complex Things Are Possible.
 This makes it easy to get started with, while still allowing high-end use cases like metaprogamming your configuration file formats, or advanced dynamic scoping.

-So that gentle learning curve is just one more thing we hope will encourage you to `use-this` in your projects.
+So that gentle learning curve is just one more thing we hope will encourage you `to-use` this in your projects.
 Enjoy!